-I personally lived through such an experience when I bought a dilapidated former rooming house.
-It was a solid brick-clad frame Victorian-style 2.5 storey house built in 1912 or thereabouts.
-But I bought it knowing about the necessity to virtually rebuild it.
+We personally lived through such an experience when my dad Ross bought a dilapidated former rooming house.
+It was a solid brick-clad frame Victorian-style 2.5 storey house built in 1912 or so.
+But he bought it knowing about the necessity to virtually rebuild it.
 And the purchase price reflected its rough condition.

-I spent a ton on updated heating, wiring, plumbing and just about everything else you can imagine.
-But at the end of the half year it took to complete the work with the help of specialized sub-contractors, I had a unique, charming new “old” home in a mature neighbourhood.
-Was I proud of my accomplishment?
-You bet!
-And my neighbours were thrilled too; no more junk-littered rooming house on the street.
+He spent a ton on updated heating, wiring, plumbing and just about everything else you can imagine.
+But at the end of the half year it took to complete the work with the help of specialized sub-contractors, we ended up with a unique, charming new “old” home in a mature neighbourhood.
+Was he proud of his accomplishment?
+Totally.
+And our neighbours were really happy too.

 Whether buying an old house or a newer home, mould can happen under the right conditions.
 Any apparent dampness in the basement, attic or anywhere around the house?
 Poor air circulation and a tightly sealed house, combined with dampness from water seepage, create an ideal environment for the growth of mould.
 And remediation can be very expensive.

 Also, mould literally eats its host surfaces, particularly wood, drywall, grout and other porous or semi-porous substances.
-Thus, unchecked mould infestations can cause structural problems and render a home temporarily or permanently uninhabitable.
+Unchecked mould infestations can cause structural problems and render a home temporarily or permanently uninhabitable.

 The addition of bathroom exhaust fans as well as a new

 air exchanger and dehumidifier system might be in your future, not to mention mould remediation.
 If your